solana-foundation/solana-improvement-documents/proposals/0023-asynchronous-program-execution-and-broadcast.md

 * Leader - the current leader for the slot that will propose a PoH ledger full of Votes and UserBlockEntry

-* Proposer - a node that is scheduled to propose a block with non vote transactions
+* Builder - a node that is scheduled to propose a block with non vote transactions

 ## Detailed Design